Recent publications

 Cell Morphogenesis

-Prof. Jana Albrechtová's laboratory (labs 206 and 207) investigates plants' physiological and structural responses to biotic and abiotic environmental factors in laboratory and field conditions.
+Prof. Jana Albrechtová's group (labs 206 and 207) investigates plants' physiological and structural responses to biotic and abiotic environmental factors in laboratory and field conditions.
 The research focuses on 1) Ecological physiology of plants and uses a wide range of microscopic, quantitative anatomical (stereological and image analysis), histochemical and biochemical methods, up to spectral analysis of foliage usable in remote sensing of the Earth and is led by Dr. Zuzana Lhotáková; 2) Mycorrhizal symbioses and other fungal associations of plant roots, their ecology and ecophysiology using a range of field research methods, molecular methods and bioinformatics under the supervision of Dr Petr Kohout.

 Physiological Anatomy